itayw/describe-json/README.md

 ```

 ### Contributing
-I'd would love to get your help and have outlined a simple Contribution Policy to support a transparent and easy merging of ideas, code, bug fixes and features.
+I would love to get your help and have outlined a simple Contribution Policy to support a transparent and easy merging of ideas, code, bug fixes and features.
 If you're looking for a place to start, you can always go over the list of open issues, pick one and get started.
 If you're feeling lost or unsure, just let me know.

 ###License